This is Why Scientists Say It’s Easier To Leave A Child To Die In A Hot Car Than You Think

 Summer is the season when the news media is filled with stories of children being left to die in hot cars.
 You may read such stories and think to yourself, “I would never do such a thing!”
 Unfortunately, as Slate reports, it’s not so cut-and-dry.

 To be fair, there are lots of reasons kids are left to die in hot cars.
 In at least one case, that of Georgia toddler Cooper Harris, it was a deliberate act of murder, as NBC News reports.
-In some cases, it’s institutional failure of a school or day care center’s policies, as was the case of an unnamed Florida child, who died after being left in a hot van at a day care center, as reported by The Inquisitr, when the center’s procedures weren’t properly followed.
+In some situations, it’s institutional failure of a school or day care center’s policies, as was the case of an unnamed Florida child.
+This child died after being left in a hot van at a day care center, as reported by The Inquisitr, when the center’s procedures weren’t properly followed.
 And in others, a parent has made the decision to leave a child in a car while they went shopping, or drinking, or gambling, or what-have-you.

-But in the case of one-year-old twins Phoenix and Luna Rodriguez, their father, Juan Rodriguez, allegedly simply forgot to drop them off at day care on his way to work.
+But in the case of 1-year-old twins, Phoenix and Luna Rodriguez, their father, Juan Rodriguez, allegedly simply forgot to drop them off at day care on his way to work.
 He now faces charges of criminally negligent homicide, according to New York’s WABC-TV.

 Juan Rodriguez cried 'I killed my babies!' after realizing he left twins in hot car: police https://t.co/4GATOFrGZP pic.twitter.com/C7fN1DBoIg